 Our members practising in competition law are:-

-Catrina has considerable experience in handling competition law matters.
-She advised and appeared in many of the first landmark cases in Hong Kong on competition law including acting on behalf of the Competition Commission in Competition Commission v Nutanix Hong Kong Ltd & Ors, the first case commenced before the Competition Tribunal, and Competition Commission v Quantr Ltd & Ors (CTEA 1/2020), the first enforcement case brought following a successful leniency application.
+Catrina has significant experience in handling competition law matters.
+She has advised and appeared in many of the first landmark cases in Hong Kong on competition law including acting on behalf of the Competition Commission in Competition Commission v Nutanix Hong Kong Ltd & Ors (CTEA 1/2017), the first enforcement action brought before the Competition Tribunal, and Competition Commission v Quantr Ltd & Ors (CTEA 1/2020), the first enforcement case brought following a successful leniency application.
 She is also acting in Taching Petroleum Company Limited v Meyer Aluminium Limited (CTA 1/2018), the first case in which an alleged competition rule infringement is being raised as a defence to a claim.
 She has advised undertakings in various sectors including trade industries, telecommunications, raw materials, financial, beauty and cosmetics sectors on a broad range of competition issues.
 She appeared on behalf of PCCW-HKT in two of the first cases on competition law before the then Telecommunications (Competition Provisions) Appeal Board (led by Sir Peter Roth QC, currently The Hon Mr Justice Roth of the High Court of England and Wales and the President of the Competition Appeal Tribunal in the United Kingdom).
-She is on the Competition Commission’s Panel of External Counsel and was recently appointed as a Non-Governmental Adviser to the International Competition Network.
-She is also a member of the Hong Kong Bar Association’s Special Committee on Competition Law.
+She is on the Competition Commission’s Panel of External Counsel and has been appointed as a Non-Governmental Adviser to the International Competition Network since 2018.
+She is the Chairman of the Hong Kong Bar Association’s Special Committee on Competition Law.
 In October 2016, she was selected by the Hong Kong Bar Association as one of four counsel to undertake a secondment at Monckton Chambers, as a leading London set specialising in competition law.
-She completed a Postgraduate Diploma in EU Competition Law at King’s College London in 2018.
+She obtained a Master of Arts in EU Competition Law with Distinction from King’s College London in 2018.
 She is a Founder and Vice-Chairman of the Hong Kong Chapter of the International League of Competition Law.